-College, department, and program-level efforts to recruit and retain faculty, staff, and administrators of color aware of best practices and that all members have completed the DiversityEdu program within three years of the search.
+College, department, and program-level efforts to recruit and retain faculty, staff, and administrators of color

+Chemical and Biomolecular Engineering has fully embraced the University emphasis on efforts to hire diverse faculty and staff.
+Each hiring committee includes a specific diversity advocate.
+The diversity advocate ensures that all committee members are aware of best practices and that all members have completed the DiversityEdu program within three years of the search.
 The Diversity Advocate also helps to shape the position advertisement strategy to reach a diverse pool of qualified applicants.
 Finally, the diversity Advocate documents the good faith efforts to advertise the position and adhere to best practices throughout the search.
 Good faith efforts include several required advertising locations: U of I job board, HigherEd Jobs and Affirmative Action Email, Illinois Diversity, Big Ten Academic Alliance Directory, and Diversifying Higher Education Faculty in Illinois Program, and National Professional Journal (in our case, The American Institute for Chemical Engineering (AIChE) Journal).
 In recent faculty and specialized teaching faculty searches, our finalists (selected for on-site interviews) were mostly women and underrepresented minorities.
 In our last four